 Let's take soap as an example: In order to make soap you combine oils with Lye (either Sodium hydroxide or Potassium hydroxide, depending on whether you're making solid or liquid soap), and water, and the mixture heats up and 'cooks out' the Lye, creating a foaming blob we call soap.
 This soap can be as natural as you may want to call it ot think it is, but its pH (the measurement of how acidic or alkaline an ingredient is) turns out to be so high that it can suffocate many water-living creatures and plants.
 Death by soap.

 Now imagine all your neighbours at a campsite doing the same thing, as they all wash their bodies, hair, dishes at the same time.
 Even those natural elements that are not naturally present in the water are now there, changing the chemistry of the water and all its living things.

-[On a different blog we discuss what "natural" really means, check it out]
+[On a different blog post we discuss what "natural" really means, check it out]

 Can I use biodegradable soap in the lake?
 It's okay then, right?